mbridak/wfd_py_logger/README.md

 ## K6GTE Winter Field Day logger

 The logger is written in Python 3, and uses the curses lib.
-This means it will work with Linux, maybe Mac, but not Windows.
-You windows guys have enough loggers already.
+It will work with Linux and Mac, but since the Windows curses lib is lacking it will not work properly in Windows.

-The log is stored in an sqlite3 database.
+The log is stored in an sqlite3 database file 'WFD_Curses.db'.
+If you need to wipe everything and start clean, just delete this file.
 The screen size expected by the program is an 80 x 24 character terminal.
 Nothing needs to be installed, compiled etc...
 Just make WFD_Curses.py executable and run it within the same folder.

 I decided to write this after the 2018 Winter Field Day when I couldn't find a simple Linux logger for the event.
-I didn't need multiuser logging or GPS disciplined time servers..
+I didn't need multiuser logging or GPS disciplined time servers.
+Just a simple logger with dup checking that could generate a cabrillo log for submission.

 ![Alt text](https://github.com/mbridak/wfd_py_logger/raw/master/logger.png)